© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Multivallate hillfort at Bury Bank is a scheduled monument protected by Historic England under reference 1008548.
 View the official record →

-Bury Bank is a multivallate hillfort situated in Staffordshire, England.
+Bury Bank is a multivallate hillfort located in Staffordshire, England, dating to the Iron Age period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008548.

 Multivallate hillfort at Bury Bank is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008548.